mcerveny/tinyos-main/tos/chips/sram23x/README.txt

 Implementation HAL/HPL/Generic for serial SRAM from Microchip 23xYYY.

 - This implementation is tested on 23K256 (32kB RAM, 2 byte addressing) and should be compatible with 23x640, 23x256, 23x512, 23x1024 (3 byte adressing).
 - The SPI mode 1x is only used (not dual and quad modes)
 - The most common sequential mode is used (not page mode or byte mode).
+- There is split API and synchronous API (*Now()) .
-- There is two different types of integration.
+- There is two different types of integration:

 1) HAL/HPL version